-4. Congressional Outreach: Everyone volunteering for The Borgen Project participates in basic advocacy and contacts their Congressional leaders weekly.
-Congressional offices tally how many times they are contacted about each issue, so your emails and calls matter!
+4. Congressional & Parliamentary Outreach: Everyone volunteering for The Borgen Project participates in basic advocacy and contacts their Leaders weekly.
+Congressional and Parliamentary offices tally how many times they are contacted about each issue, so your emails and calls matter!

-5. Fundraising: Our funding levels determine our impact levels.
-It’s that simple.
-Like weekly calls to congress, everyone who is part of the team, steps up and participates in fundraising.
+5. Fundraising: Our funding levels determine our impact.
+It’s that simple!
+Like sending advocacy emails to your leaders, everyone who is part of the team steps up and participates in fundraising.
 Bookmark the fundraising ideas page and start planning your campaign.
-The Weekly Tracker will guide you through friends and family letters, but to reach the $500 criteria you’ll want to develop your own strategies as well.
+The Weekly Tracker will guide you through friends and family letters, but to reach the $500/£400 criteria you’ll want to develop your own strategies as well.

 7. Stay informed with The Borgen Project State of the Union.
 The organization’s monthly updates are published on this page.
-Every month we highlight the achievements of Borgen Project high achievers across the country and globally.
+Every month we highlight the achievements of Borgen Project high achievers across globe.
 If you go above and beyond the call of duty in your fundraising, lobbying or mobilizing efforts, you too, may be featured!

-8. Training sessions: We hold a variety of training sessions to help you meet all of your internship goals.
+8. Training sessions: We hold a variety of training sessions to help you meet all of your goals.
 Details of the dates and times can be found in our weekly newsletter which will be emailed to you.
-Specific to your program, we offer a Media Outreach 101 training session, which is held the fourth week of every month.
-A calendar invite will be sent to you with the date and time.

 Can I fast forward ahead on the weekly targets?
 Yes.
 As you finish the current weeks assignments, you are more than welcome to skip ahead.

 Can I miss a week?
-If needed, you may take one week off during the course of your internship.
+If needed, you may take one week off during the course of your time with us.
 Notify your supervisor beforehand and make note of it in your Weekly Tracker.
 Missing a week pauses where you are on the Weekly Tracker, so simply pickup where you left off.